What is Server Monitoring?

 What features must the best server monitoring tool have?

-For the monitoring tool to get the data it needs, it must also be able to retrieve it from the server.
+For the monitoring tool to get the data it needs, it must be able to retrieve it from the server.
 Therefore, it is necessary that the solution supports all commonly used operating systems and monitors all services.
 Furthermore, the solution must support both virtual and on-premises systems.

 Intelligent alarm management